 Ramadan one year on what happened?

-As I write this, we pray for so many in India, Bangladesh, Brazil and beyond who are rapidly losing many family members.
+We've prayed for so many in India, Bangladesh, Brazil and beyond who were rapidly losing many family members.

 A few friends realised that the caring they did out of duty as a son or daughter was “actually being a carer” and started their own learning of blue badges and carers credit.
 No one had previously told them they were carers or mentioned they were eligible for support.